prachiguptaa/Loan-Status/README.md

 # Loan-Status
-To determine whether a person will apply for loan or not.
+To determine whether a person will default a loan or not.

 # Problem Statement
 1. The Bank Indessa has not done well in last 3 quarters.
 Their NPAs (Non Performing Assets) have reached all time high.
 It is starting to lose confidence of its investors.
 As a result, it’s stock has fallen by 20% in the previous quarter alone.